Satara (city): Civic utilities

 Water from the Kaas lake is supplied to Satara city for drinking purposes.
 Maharashtra Jeevan Pradhikaran supplies water to Satara city.
 19 MLD is supplied, but because of water leakage during transmission, only 17.2 MLD gets supplied effectively.

 Satara Municipal Council is responsible for providing sanitation and solid waste management services in the city, through private contractors.
 70 MT/day of solid waste is generated per day.
 18 Mt/ day is disposed off through composting.
-8.17 sq km of the city, covering 20972 households, are covered under door to door collection.
+8.17 km^{2} of the city, covering 20972 households, are covered under door to door collection.

 12.8 MLD of sewage is generated in the city.
 Satara Municipal Council has plans to construct an STP of 17.5 MLD capacity.

 The Maharashtra Right to Public Service Act, 2015 is a revolutionary Act.
 Citizens can get complete information regarding which services are available under this Act by accessing either the mobile app RTS Maharashtra or ‘Aaple Sarkar’ Web Portal.
 Citizens can even apply online for availing these services.

 Economy

 Sugarcane is the single biggest crop of Satara along with turmeric and ginger.
 The Satara district has around 302 banks.
 The per capita of Satara district is nearly 1.2 times the state average.
 The British had, during the pre-Independence period started a variety of industries in Satara for Menthol and soap manufacturing in 1905.
 Bigger industries for copper were started in 1922.
 After independence, the whole district was stagnant in industrial growth.
-From 1950-60, industrial growth restarted and the manufacture of jaggery was started in the Satara Tehsil area.
+From 1950 to 1960, industrial growth restarted and the manufacture of jaggery was started in the Satara Tehsil area.
 There is tanning industry in Satara city.
 It existed during the British rule, and after independence, the Maharashtra government established a modern tanning center in 1957.